Bulimia

 Recommended Books

-The book links on this page are Amazon Associate links; if you choose to make a purchase through them, I may earn a small commission which I use to fund my low-cost counselling resource lists.
-Your support is greatly appreciated.
+The book links on this page are Amazon Associate links; if you choose to make a purchase through them, I may earn a small commission, at no cost to you, which goes towards funding my public low-cost counselling resource lists.
+Your support means so much.
+Thank you!

-Reclaiming Body Trust: A Path to Healing & Liberation by by Hilary Kinavey and Dana Sturtevant (2022)
+Reclaiming Body Trust: A Path to Healing & Liberation

-The title describes the book perfectly.
 Understanding body liberation and the practices that free us from the tyranny of dieting.
 My favourite book on the topic.
+Highly recommended.

-Anti-Diet: Reclaim Your Time, Money, Wellbeing and Happiness Through Intuitive Eating by Christy Harrison (2019)
+Anti-Diet: Reclaim Your Time, Money, Wellbeing and Happiness Through Intuitive Eating

 Hard-hitting look at the diet orthodoxy and strategies for living in a fat-phobic world.
 Author is a journalist and anti-diet registered dietician.
+A good read for those who prefer facts and research-based books and who won’t shy away from the author’s assertive messaging.

 Resources